5 Rules That Helped Me Stop Skipping The Gym and Build Consistency

 After college it was a whole different story.

 It became a real struggle to keep a consistent routine.
 Some weeks I’d crush it in the gym.
 Other weeks I skipped workouts or didn’t show up at all.
-The result: I got weaker, lost muscle mass and became apathetic about my training.

 Whether it was too much on my plate… fighting off a bug… or just not feeling like it - when I finally returned to the gym it felt like I was starting all over again.